shir0206/shir0206/README.md

 ### About me

-I am a software developer:computer:, who also likes to paint:art: & plant:herb:!
+I'm a software developer:computer:, who also likes to paint:art: & plant:herb:!

 Currently I work as a Frontend Web Developer  👩🏻‍💻 and study for my M.Sc. in Information Systems :mortar_board:.

 :email: Feel free to leave a [message](mailto:shir0206@gmail.com)!